DrVoHo/Race_center/README.md

 -	No dependency on track position – can be placed on any place, because sensor is not placed inside the lane.

 Installation:
-- copy all files (including pad4pi folder) to the /home/pi directory
+- copy all files to the /home/pi directory
+- create pad4pi folder in /home/pi and unzip pad4pi.zip to it
 - activate I2C bus with raspi-config
 - enable boot without login
 - sudo apt-get install i2c-tools